-The REMS instruction is initiated by driving the CS# pin low and sending the instruction code "90h" followed by two dummy bytes and one address byte (A7~A0).
-After which the manufacturer ID for Macronix (C2h) and the device ID are shifted out on the falling edge of SCLK with the most significant bit (MSB) first as shown in "Figure 55.
+The REMS instruction is very similar to the Release from Power-down/Device ID instruction.
+The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" followed by two dummy bytes and one bytes address (A7~A0).
+After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in "Figure 55.
 Read Electronic Manufacturer & Device ID (REMS) Sequence (Command 90) (SPI Mode only)".
-If the address byte is 00h, the manufacturer ID will be output first, followed by the device ID.
-If the address byte is 01h, then the device ID will be output first, followed by the manufacturer ID.
-While CS# is low, the manufacturer and device IDs can be read continuously, alternating from one to the other.
+The Device ID values are listed in "Table 9.
+ID Definitions".
+If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
+The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-9-21.
+9-22.
 QPI ID Read (QPIID)

 User can execute this QPIID Read instruction to identify the Device ID and Manufacturer ID.
-The sequence of issue QPIID instruction is CS# goes low→sending QPI ID instruction→Data out on SO→CS# goes high.
+The sequence of issue QPIID instruction is CS# goes low \rightarrow sending QPI ID instruction \rightarrow Data out on SO \rightarrow CS# goes high.
 Most significant bit (MSB) first.